© 2026 St. Louis Public Radio

 About 20 minutes after the trial was set to start, the state’s attorneys, sheriff’s attorneys and Assistant U.S. Attorney Christine Krug quickly walked into the judge’s chambers.
 Moments later, Judge Steven R. Ohmer announced that he was declining to start the trial against the sheriff, opining that doing so would not give Montgomery a fair shake.

-The Missouri Attorney General’s Office said it was prepared to move forward, while sheriff’s attorney David Mason also expressed reservations based on Ohmer’s comments.
+The Missouri Attorney General’s Office said it was prepared to move forward, while sheriff’s attorney David Mason also expressed similar concerns.

 “This court has some very serious reservations about proceeding in this matter without the presence of Sheriff Montgomery,” Mason said.
 “I don’t see how an effective hearing can take place, how he can defend whatever the evidence from the state’s going to be, and how he can effectively present his own defense in this matter?”

-The judge said he was committed to resolving this issue quickly and saw what he thought was a pertinent metaphor driving to the courthouse this morning.
+Ohmer said he was committed to moving through the removal trial quickly and saw what he thought was a pertinent metaphor driving to the courthouse this morning.

 Requests denied

-Montgomery’s repeated absences have previously grown increasingly frustrating for Ohmer.
-During the final pretrial hearing late last month, Ohmer questioned why the sheriff wasn’t in the courtroom.
+Montgomery’s repeated absences have grown increasingly frustrating for Ohmer.
+During the final pretrial hearing last month, Ohmer questioned why the sheriff wasn’t in the courtroom.

-“I didn’t anticipate testimony,” Montgomery’s attorney Mason told the judge in late October.
+“I didn’t anticipate testimony,” Mason, Montgomery’s attorney, told the judge.

-“I would imagine he would have an interest,” Ohmer replied, before ultimately agreeing with the Missouri Attorney General’s request to temporarily suspend Montgomery from office.
+“I would imagine he would have an interest,” Ohmer replied, before ultimately agreeing with the state attorney general’s request to temporarily suspend Montgomery from office.
 The judge said he could not understand how the sheriff could fulfill the duties of his office while jailed on a separate federal case.

 Ohmer subsequently appointed a three-person panel to select an interim leader for the department — ultimately choosing former St. Louis Police Chief John Hayden to temporarily steer the sheriff’s ship.